Sega Mega Drive

 Mega Drive 2

-This smaller redesign, at 22 cm×21.2 cm×5.9 cm, was introduced internationally in 1993.
+1993 saw this cost-reduced redesign (known as the Mega Drive II in Europe, and sold simply as "Genesis" in North America without the Sega prefix), at 22 cm×21.2 cm×5.9 cm, being introduced internationally.
 One of the major revisions from the original model was the removal of the headphones jack in favor of stereo output through a redesigned 9-pin A/V port.
-American and European models used a momentary switch for power while non-western models used a switch.
+American and European models used a momentary switch for power while non-western models used a left-right switch.
 Furthermore, the audio mixing circuitry was modified, resulting in noticeably different quality audio output — here is a page with audio samples, provided by little-scale.

 Portables: Mega Jet and Nomad

 The Mega Jet and Nomad were portable Mega Drive systems released near the middle/end of the system's lifetime.
 The Mega Jet, released in 1994, was originally designed for use on JAL airliners but was later released for Japanese consumers.
 The Mega Jet is a semi-portable system; the system has a built-in controller but requires an external power supply and a TV.
 The Nomad was a full portable in its own right, having an integrated screen and sound capabilities, in addition to a battery pack.

 Arcade hardware: Mega Tech, Mega Play, and the System C